AndyDeveloperIsCoding/Recipes/README.md

    "directions": "1) Boil water.
 2) Pour boiling hot water into a mug.
 3) Add fresh mint leaves.
 4) Mix and let the mint leaves seep for 3-5 minutes.
 5) Add honey and mix again."
 }

-For GET request You can use thesame URL: localhost:6065/api/recipe.
+For GET request You can use the same URL: localhost:6065/api/recipe.

 The project is currently in progress.
 As it has just been started, it currently has just a simple functionality- adding recipes to and reading recipes from a HashMap.
 The project's complexity will grow during the coming week.

+Hehe